Key Documents You Need for Aadhaar Address Change When Renting

 Booking an appointment

 Step 1: Locate your nearest Aadhaar Enrolment/Update Centre using the UIDAI website’s ‘Locate an Enrolment Centre’ tool.
-It’s highly recommended to book an appointment online beforehand to avoid long queues.
+It’s highly recommended to book an appointment online beforehand to prevent extended waiting times.
 This saves you time and ensures you’re attended to promptly.

 Step 2: Once you’ve booked an appointment, print out the appointment slip.
 This slip will contain details like the centre address, date, and time of your visit.
 Arrive a few minutes early to complete any initial formalities.